 Talk with pro skiers or sports store reps to get a firm handle on how to wear snow pants.

 You may like snowboarding or cross-country skiing.
 But even if you prefer to walk or run in the cold and snow, you want to dress appropriately.
-Throwing on your sweats and thermals aren't the best ways to make the most of your snow and cold activities.
+Throwing on your sweats and thermals isn't the best way to make the most of your snow and cold activities.

 There are fabrics, including polyester blends, polypropylene, and quality materials that can make being outdoors comfortable even when it's freezing.
 It's all about knowing what to wear under snow pants.